sg-peytrignet/MHSDS-pipeline/README.md

   - Eating disorder indicators
 - It could be adpated to include more types of metrics (e.g. Mental Health Act metrics or restrictive interventions).

 - I have also provided some code that produces a simple [dashboard](https://sgpeytrignet.shinyapps.io/MHSDS-dashboard/) powered by flexdashboard.
-You can adapt this at the end of your pipeline to build a dashboard of your choice with the mental health metrics of your choice.
+You can adapt this at the end of your pipeline to build a dashboard with the mental health metrics of your choice.

 <img src="images/dashboard-example.jpg" width="70%">